harvard-lil/bag-nabit/README.md

   ```
 * The signed bag is then published to the archive, perhaps simply by copying the bag directory to a public file server.

+### Security warning: collecting untrusted URLs

+It is not recommended to collect URLs from untrusted sources without validating their destination.

+`bag-nabit` currently WILL capture URLs that point to local IP addresses, such as localhost or the local network.
+This is a security risk, as it may allow an attacker to capture sensitive data from local networks, especially on
+cloud hosting where known URLs may share sensitive configuration data.

 Collection backends
 -------------------